unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

    unsubscribe-on-graceful-reload = true
    ; all of the required options ...

-adding ``unsubscribe-on-graceful-reload`` will force teh instance to send an 'unsubscribe' packet to the fastrouter, so until it will not be back no requests will be sent to it.
+adding ``unsubscribe-on-graceful-reload`` will force the instance to send an 'unsubscribe' packet to the fastrouter, so until it will not be back no request will be sent to it.

 Pros: low-cost zero-downtime, finally a KISS approach